‘Space creatures snatch girls to mysterious planet!’

 Buy Night Caller from Outer Space on DVD from Amazon.com

 “Plenty of promise in this one but, the promise is only half fulfilled.
 The concepts are great: an egg that’s not just an egg, an alien that is more than he seems, a mystery that’s not quite resolved.
 The performances are strong and serious.
 The shadowy visuals – sometimes off-angled, sometimes out of focus – are often entrancing.
 The masked night caller is spooky.
 But things go wrong with emphasis and rhythm.”
 David Elroy Goldweber, Claws & Saucers

 “Warren Mitchell and Marianne Stone (in a much bigger part than usual) are a hilarious double act as the drearily suburban parents of one of the missing girls in the film’s most entertaining scene.
 The moment where Mitchell sheepishly produces a copy of Bikini Girl from under his chair cushion for Hartley is especially priceless.
-Later, the reliably sleazy Aubrey Morris turns up as a gay Soho bookseller who flirts with the thoroughly unimpressed Hartley.
-And if that’s not enough, one of the police bigwigs in charge of the manhunt is Ballard Berkeley (Fawlty Towers’ potty Major Gowen).”
+Later, the reliably sleazy Aubrey Morris turns up as a gay Soho bookseller who flirts with the thoroughly unimpressed Hartley.”
 Jumble Sale Frenzy!

 “Intelligent minor work, attractively photographed and tautly directed.”
 Alan Frank, The Science Fiction and Fantasy Film Handbook